MAvalleza/elearning-vue/README.md

 Note that whatever data you created will be lost once you refresh the app since they are saved within the front-end instance only.

+To persist data, we can save it into localStorage by configuring it in our env file.
+(See installation section)

 The initial start of the app might run slow since MirageJS is seeding mock data

-These mock implementations will be removed once an actual backend has been developed for this app.

 ## Installation